 It has quite an intimate setting compared to most restaurants.
 The shop incorporated in the restaurant is genius, though your husband/credit card might not think so!
 Also expect to see a few celebs we saw Chris Pine and Aaron Paul who were guests at the hotel.

 Riyad Joya for dinner- we stayed in this hotel because the reviews and website said the veggie food was really good and they were right!
 Ahmed the hotel chef made us a 3-course meal all from scratch all vegetarian, everything was really delicious and had the most amazing flavours!

 This is what they serve for breakfast – needless to say, we were in heaven!

 Enjoying this post?
-Sign up to our newsletter below and you’ll receive free content, videos and more.
+Sign up to our newsletter below and you’ll receive the latest in the interiors world and more.

 Receive interior news, updates and special offers